 John Harbaugh and the Baltimore Ravens’ season opener went according to plan until it didn't.
-The Ravens coach is catching major heat for it, as his team blew a 15-point fourth-quarter lead in Buffalo and collapsed in a 41-40 defeat after Josh Allen engineered three straight scoring drives.
+The Ravens coach has come under fire after his team blew a 15-point fourth-quarter lead in Buffalo and collapsed to a 41-40 defeat after Josh Allen engineered three straight scoring drives.

-The dagger came from fill-in kicker Matt Prater, who put his heart into a 32-yard game-winner as time expired.
-Harbaugh’s game management during crunch time is bashed left, right, and center.
-He chose to punt on 4th-and-3 late in the fourth quarter rather than keep the ball in Lamar Jackson’s hands.
+The dagger came from fill-in kicker Matt Prater, who hit a 32-yard game-winner as time expired.
+In the aftermath of the game, many have questioned Harbaugh’s crunch-time decisions, which included choosing to punt on 4th-and-3 late in the fourth quarter rather than keep the ball in Lamar Jackson’s hands.

 "I trust our defense and I’m going to trust our defense this year in a lot of big situations," Harbaugh said postgame.